mrkshllr/BiXT/README.md

 If you have any questions regarding our work, please feel free to reach out!

 ---
-For alternative implementations, also check out [lucidrains' version](https://github.com/lucidrains/bidirectional-cross-attention) (also in PyTorch) and [axrwl's project](https://github.com/axrwl/bidirectional-cross-attention) for a JAX variant.
+For alternative implementations, please also check out [lucidrains' version](https://github.com/lucidrains/bidirectional-cross-attention) (also in PyTorch) and [axrwl's project](https://github.com/axrwl/bidirectional-cross-attention) for a JAX variant.